What is the HIPAA Privacy Rule, and Why is it Important?

 Why is The Privacy Rule Important?

-The Privacy Rule established an important precedent in regards to PHI and advocated for patient rights.
+The Privacy Rule established an important precedent in regards to PHI.
+In addition, it advocated for a patient’s right to control what rightfully belongs to them.
 Therefore, it is extremely important for both patients and providers to understand why The Privacy Rule is so important in healthcare.

 Without The Privacy Rule, patients would not be aware of their right to medical record ownership.
 Additionally, there would be no regulations on how that PHI is used by HIPAA covered entities.
 The Privacy Rule also states that reasonable safeguards need to be put in place by CEs to protect confidential information.
 These safeguards protect data from unauthorized access.